STUDENT & PARENT CBI ORIENTATION

 Orientation for Middle School Students will take place at New Domion Alternative Center and is also by appointment.

-Please contact the Office of Non-Traditional Education and Summer Programs at: 703.791.8577 to schedule an appointment.
+Please contact the Non-Traditional Education Options Office at: 703.791.8577 to schedule an appointment.

 This page is currently open to the public.
 You do not need to log in or "join" this page to view the information.